 While we can perform a removal of dermal grafts or fat, subsequent implant surgery cannot be guaranteed at this time.
 The internal skin condition must be assessed during removal surgery and IF shown to be healthy enough, implant surgery MAY BE considered after several months of skin recovery.
 If the skin condition is determined to be not suitable for implant surgery, the implant surgery will not be scheduled.

+The suspensory ligament is not cut during the Elist implant surgery.
 Cutting the suspensory ligament will leave it with two severed ends which will have the tendency to build scar tissue and possibly be a cause of retraction.
 Also, cutting the suspensory ligament is likely to change the angle of the erection (as it will detach the penis from the pubic bone) and the additional weight of the implant will further drop the penis towards the bottom.

 During the Elist implant surgery, the suspensory ligament is not cut, but it is rather stretched while putting in the implant using the suspensory ligament as a proximal resistor.
 While immediately extending the flaccid penis length, the implant continues to stretch the suspensory ligament and the penile skin with its length (ca. 2 inches of additional implant length remains inside the pubic area for later gains), as well as its weight, and allows for further extension of the penis for additional and progressive length gain.